Shamanthkrishna/Compressed-Biogas-Prototype/README.md

-# Compressed-Biogas-Prototype
+# DESIGN OF MINIATURE PROTOTYPE FOR ORGANIC WASTE BASED COMPRESSED BIOGAS PRODUCTION AND PURIFICATION
-This final year engineering project focuses on developing a miniature prototype for purifying and compressing biogas from organic waste.
-It involves anaerobic digestion, biogas purification to remove impurities, and compression into cylinders for efficient storage and transport, promoting clean energy from organic waste.
+This final year engineering project involves the development of a miniature prototype for purifying and compressing biogas generated from organic waste.
+The process includes anaerobic digestion, followed by the purification of the biogas to remove impurities and its compression into cylinders for convenient storage and transport.
+This sustainable solution emphasizes the effective utilization of organic waste for clean energy production.